speedment/speedment-doc/pages/maven.md

 Always use the Speedment [Initializer](https://www.speedment.com/initializer/) to setup your pom file and to request a free trial license.
 " %}

-The Speedment Enterprise Maven Plugin works the same way as the Speedment Maven Plugin but the plugins come with more Components and Bundles pre-installed.
+The Speedment HyperStream Maven Plugin works the same way as the Speedment Maven Plugin but the plugins come with more Components and Bundles pre-installed.

 ### License Keys
-Speedment Enterprise requires a valid License Key to be used.
-The key must be available for **both** the Speedment tool and the runtime for you to be able to build and run the application.
+[Speedment HyperStream](www.speedment.com/hyperstream) requires a valid License Key to be used.
+The key must be available for **both** the Tool and the Runtime for you to be able to build and run the application.

 There are two ways to enter a license key.
 The easiest way is to specify it as a string to both the tool (as a Maven tag) and in the `ApplicationBuilder` in your application.
 Here is an example of that: